iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.5/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> It doesn't update.
+It used to update but stopped.
+I wish I knew why.<br> :date: __2021-07-23 01:16:39__

+> I have nearly identical problems with the app.
+I emailed VDH who replied with some tips.
+Uninstalled & reinstalled.
+No difference.
+I'm guessing VDH thinks it's a waste of time to get the app working.<br> :date: __2021-07-20 03:35:20__

 > They call it the China Virus because it comes from china.<br> :date: __2021-06-18 05:36:48__

 > Big Brother and Brave New World whether you want it or not.
 The AOG is becoming.
 Noticed that one positive reviewer cannot spell.
 The idiots give themselves willingly to the beast.<br> :date: __2021-06-16 03:47:58__